jotavare/guides-and-manuals/README.md

 ### 2 - Enable Monitor Mode

-<br>Use the airmon-ng tool to switch your network card to monitor mode.
+Use the airmon-ng tool to switch your network card to monitor mode.
 <br>It will break your internet connection temporarily.
 <br>Enter the command: